 After she obtained her B.A. degree, she became a road manager for trombonist/composer George Lewis, who she met at UCSD.
 Returning to San Diego, she founded the Spruce Street Forum new music co-op in Bankers Hill, which she ran for around ten years as a sort-of clubhouse where she could stage the blend of avant sounds she favored.
 The fire marshal shut her down.

-72 years old in 2011, her Fresh Sounds experimental music series (“We avoid the mainstream”) debuted in 2009 at the Sushi performance space downtown.
+Her Fresh Sounds experimental music series (“We avoid the mainstream”) debuted in 2009 at the Sushi performance space downtown.
 In 2011, it moved to the Loft at UCSD.

 Wright has also been hosting occasional musical soirees in her Mission Hills home since 2009.
 “It’s an intellectual pursuit,” she says, “which I love.”
 Wright’s soirees are in essence themed musical show-and-tell discussion groups for UCSD grad students and people who have attended her concert series.
 Meaning, an audience that favors electronica, noise, modern classical, and the avant garde in general.